roblaing/webgames/ricerocks/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document">document</a> didn't fix the bug, but seems
 to be the more appropriate choice, since it gets keyboard events, whereas they only "bubble up" to window.

+In JavaScript, an <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event">event</a> is an object with various attributes, which vary according according to type, and
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/target">event.target</a> is common to all.

 <h3>What is the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event">event type</a>?</h3>

+Another common property is <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/type">event.type</a>
+whereby we can ask an event what it is.

-The bewilderingly long <a href="https://developer.mozilla.org/en-US/docs/Web/Events">full list</a> is provided by Mozilla, and this is intertwined with our choice of event target above.
+The bewilderingly long <a href="https://developer.mozilla.org/en-US/docs/Web/Events">full list</a>
+is provided by Mozilla, and this is intertwined with our choice of event target above.

 For this simple example, we only initially need
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event">keydown</a> and